open-horizon/exchange-api/README.md

     - detect if a pattern is updated with service that has userInput w/o default values, and give warning
     - Consider changing all creates to POST, and update (via put/patch) return codes to 200

+## Changes in 2.8.0 (in progress)

+- Fixed the logging of rejections
+- Fixed listing all of a resource type from another org
+- Added separate way to query icp/ocp exchange org

 ## Changes in 2.7.0

 - Issue 277: Notification Framework Updates